Stoll Keenon Ogden PLLC | Advertising Material

-Gene Vance, a Member in the Lexington office, has been with the firm since 1995.
-He is a member of the Business Litigation Practice Group, as well as the Tort, Trial and Insurance Services Practice Group, and the Intellectual Property Practice Group and also serves as the Board of Directors at Stoll Keenon Ogden.
+Gene Vance, a Member in Stoll Keenon Ogden's Lexington office, has been with the firm since 1995.
+He is a member of the Business Litigation Practice Group, as well as the Tort, Trial and Insurance Services Practice Group, and the Intellectual Property Practice Group and also serves on the Board of Directors at Stoll Keenon Ogden, and as a member of the firm’s Diversity Equity & Inclusion Committee.
 Gene maintains an active trial and dispute resolution practice focusing on business and commercial litigation, products liability litigation, toxic tort litigation, copyright and intellectual property litigation, trucking and transportation litigation, and insurance coverage litigation.
-He serves as chair of the firm’s Pro Bono Committee.

-Gene has received an AV Martindale-Hubbell Peer Review Rating © and is listed in The Best Lawyers in America and as a Kentucky Super Lawyer based upon his experience and ability.
+Gene maintains an AV Martindale-Hubbell Peer Review Rating © and is listed in The Best Lawyers in America and as a Kentucky Super Lawyer.
 He was recognized by his peers as the 2019 Products Liability-Defense Lawyer of the Year in Lexington by The Best Lawyers in America.
 He has also been listed in the International Who’s Who of Commercial Litigators since 2013.

-Gene is the Immediate Past Chair of the American Bar Association Section of Litigation, the largest section in the ABA.
-He has been active in the Section’s leadership since 2003, previously serving as the Section’s Revenue Officer as a Managing Director of the Section and co-chairing the Section’s 2009 Annual Meeting.
+Gene Chaired the American Bar Association Section of Litigation in 2018-19.
+He served in the Section’s leadership since 2003, previously serving as the Section’s Revenue Officer as a Managing Director of the Section and co-chairing the Section’s 2009 Annual Meeting.

 Since 2001, Gene has served in the House of Delegates of the American Bar Association, and currently serving as the Kentucky State Delegate.
+In August 2022, he will take office as Chair of the House of Delegates.
 From 2010-12, he served as Chair of the House Committee on Rules & Calendar.
-He has chaired or co-chaired two ABA Presidential Appointments Committees.
+He has chaired or co-chaired three ABA Presidential Appointments Committees.
 From 2012-15, he served as Chair of the Council of the ABA’s charitable arm, the Fund for Justice and Education.
-He also is a member of the Board of Directors of both the American Bar Endowment and the American Bar Foundation.
+He also is a member of the Board of Directors and Treasurer of the American Bar Endowment.
+He previously served on the Board of American Bar Foundation.
 Gene is a member of the Defense Research Institute and the American Counsel Association.

 Gene was President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.

-Active within the community, Gene serves on the Board of Trustees at Transylvania University, as Treasurer of Legal Aid of the Bluegrass and on the Advisory Board of the International Book Project.
-He is a past president of the Omicron Delta Kappa Foundation and continues as a member of the Board of Trustees.
+Active within the community, Gene serves on the Board of Trustees and Executive Committee at Transylvania University and as Treasurer of Legal Aid of the Bluegrass.
+He is a past president of the Omicron Delta Kappa Foundation.
 From 2011-13, he was Vice-Chair of the Lexington Fayette Police and Fire Pension Task Force.
 He previously served as a trustee of the Delta Sigma Phi Foundation and on boards of various other non-profits in Kentucky.
 In 2013, Gene’s community service was recognized with presentation of the Difference Makers Award from the American Bar Association Solo, Small Firm and General Practice Division.

 Recent representative engagements include: